Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 1. The module owner completes the development of the module in their branch or fork.

-2. The module owner does a pull request (PR) titled 'AVM-Review-PR' ensuring that all checks are passing on that PR as that is a pre-requisite to request a review.
+2. The module owner submits a pull request (PR) titled 'AVM-Review-PR' and ensures that all checks are passing on that PR as that is a pre-requisite to request a review.

 3. The module owner assigns the `avm-core-team-technical-terraform` as reviewers on the PR.